Sub-orbital spaceflight

 Flights which attain sufficient velocity to go into low Earth orbit, and then de-orbit before completing their first full orbit, are not considered sub-orbital.
-Examples of this include Yuri Gagarin's Vostok 1, and flights of the Fractional Orbital Bombardment System.
+Examples of this include flights of the Fractional Orbital Bombardment System.

-A flight that does not reach space is still sometimes called suborbital, but is not a 'suborbital spaceflight'.
-Usually a rocket is used, but experimental sub-orbital spaceflight has also been achieved with a space gun.
+A flight that does not reach space is still sometimes called sub-orbital, but cannot officially be classified as a "sub-orbital spaceflight".
+Usually a rocket is used, but some experimental sub-orbital spaceflights have also been achieved via the use of space guns.

 Altitude requirement

-By one definition a sub-orbital spaceflight reaches an altitude higher than 100 km above sea level.
+By definition, a sub-orbital spaceflight reaches an altitude higher than 100 km above sea level.
 This altitude, known as the Kármán line, was chosen by the Fédération Aéronautique Internationale because it is roughly the point where a vehicle flying fast enough to support itself with aerodynamic lift from the Earth's atmosphere would be flying faster than orbital speed.
-The US military and NASA award astronaut wings to those flying above 50 mi, although the U.S. State Department appears not to support a distinct boundary between atmospheric flight and spaceflight.
+The US military and NASA award astronaut wings to those flying above 50 mi, although the U.S. State Department does not show a distinct boundary between atmospheric flight and spaceflight.